datacamp-content-public/courses-google-sheets-conditional-formatting/slides/chapter_1_7cd445d00011c3bbcbfdf671e32f0caa.md

 `@script`
-Use the Date is function.
-In here, use the Past week.
 That is going to pick up seven items.
 That’s what you want.
 This is the last seven days including today.

-So, there you have the list.
-You can print this out on a color printer and go back to the warehouse and pull these out because you are going to send them back to the vendor.

 ---